 In November 2016, the GFSC introduced a PIF regime which provides fund managers with greater flexibility and simplicity.
 The PIF, which was developed in response to market demand by the GFSC in consultation with the island’s funds industry, recognises that certain investment funds are characterised by a relationship between management and investors that is closer than that of a typical agent.
-The PIF dispenses with the formal requirement for information particulars such as a prospectus in recognition of that relationship, significantly reducing the cost and processing time of launching a fund.
+The PIF dispenses with the formal requirement for information particulars such as a prospectus in recognition of that relationship, significantly reducing the cost and processing time of launching of a fund.

 The PIF, which can be either closed or open-ended, should contain no more than 50 legal or natural persons holding an economic interest in the fund.
 A key strength of the product is that, where an appropriate agent is acting for a wider group of stakeholders such as a discretionary investment manager or a trustee or manager of an occupational pension scheme, that agent may be considered as one investor.
 While there is a limit imposed on the number of investors in the PIF, no attempt has been made to limit the number of investors to whom the PIF might be marketed – a feature not available under comparable regimes.